 If I’m honest, the fog has enveloped me lately.

-At the tail end (we hope??) of a global pandemic and the rising heat of racial tension, we’re all being pulled in a thousand different directions.
+At the tail end (we hope??) of a global pandemic and the rising heat of political and racial tension, we’re all being pulled in a thousand different directions.
 Mixed messages are written everywhere and it’s just a mess.
 We’re telling each other what the appropriate response looks like and what shape reform should take.
 We’re reacting to each other’s reactions and attacking the motives behind them.
 Some are saying that to be white and be silent is to have blood on your hands, while others are calling us to just speak less and listen more.
 Some are engaging with individual and corporate racism for the first time, whether in their homes or with arms heavy from cardboard signs held high.
 Some are rejoicing that white America is largely waking up.
 Some are still claiming that racism isn’t a problem.
 We’re all figuring this thing out and we can’t move forward without grace for each other.

 Anyone can have keyboard courage, but justice on the ground looks quite different.

 How do we land between echo chambers and the forum?
 We’re not gaining anything if the only voices we’re hearing sound just like ours, but we can’t afford to clear headspace for every voice either.
 The most proximal questions pressing on me are, “What does my circle look like?” and “Where am I turning for information?”
 I need to listen to people who look different from me, but I need God’s voice to be the loudest.